dotnet/docs-aspire/docs/database/includes/postgresql-app-host.md

 The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `"messaging"`.
 For more information, see [Container resource lifecycle](../../fundamentals/app-host-overview.md#container-resource-lifecycle).

 > [!TIP]
-> If you'd rather connect to an existing RabbitMQ server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> instead.
+> If you'd rather connect to an existing PostgreSQL server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> instead.
 For more information, see [Reference existing resources](../../fundamentals/app-host-overview.md#reference-existing-resources).

 ### Add PostgreSQL pgAdmin resource